OpenINF/openinf.github.io/collections/_docs/README.md

 ### Running Locally

-You can preview your contributions before opening a pull request.
+One can preview your contributions before opening a pull request.

 <br />